-If you have lithium-ion batteries, your battery is not as likely to die on you suddenly, but if it’s an old battery, it can stop working at some point.
+If you have lithium-ion batteries, your battery is not as likely to die on you suddenly, but if it’s old, it can stop working.

 You can try reviving it by cooling it off; turn the laptop off immediately and move it away from a hot environment.
 A cooling pad can help your laptop battery avoid too high temperatures.

-You could also revive the battery using a charger that has the revive function.
-These chargers can be found online or in electronics stores and can recharge the battery even if it’s in deep discharge mode.
+You could also revive it using a charger that has the revive function.
+These chargers can be found online or in electronics stores and can recharge the battery even in deep discharge mode.

 Another way is to remove the battery and use an external source to revive it.

 For this method, you need to have a basic knowledge of electronics and certain tools that can help you, like crocodile clips and a multimeter.

 Important: Do not attempt this method unless you know what you’re doing.